reframejs/reframe/docs/usage-manual.template.md

 ## Partial DOM-dynamic

-Besides being able to hydrate the entire page with a `.universal.js` page object, we can tell Reframe to hydrate only some parts of the page.
+Besides being able to hydrate the entire page with a `.universal.js` page config, we can tell Reframe to hydrate only some parts of the page.
 This means that, while these parts are DOM-dynamic, the rest of the page stays DOM-static.